Arpa21/date-difference/README.md

 <h1 align="center">Date Difference</h1>

-<p align="center">Create an application that can read in pairs of dates in the following
+<p>Create an application that can read in pairs of dates in the following
 format -

     DD MM YYYY, DD MM YYYY